moosylog/oma/README.md

 Open OMA in your browser and drag in your `.zip` file.

-OMA immediately begins translating:
+OMA immediately begins translating your layout.

-- key positions
-- layers
-- combos
-- macros
-- lighting data

 No configuration required.